-The researchers concluded: “in order to effectively address gendered inequities affecting women’s lack of maternal health care access and utilisation, gender must be integrated into the design, implementation, and evaluation of interventions.”
-They recommended “gender transformative” approaches that directly address gender norms, addressig both the supply side (service delivery) and demand side (working in the community).
+The Ugandan researchers concluded: “in order to effectively address gendered inequities affecting women’s lack of maternal health care access and utilisation, gender must be integrated into the design, implementation, and evaluation of interventions.”
+They recommended “gender transformative” approaches that directly address gender norms, addressing both the supply side (service delivery) and demand side (working in the community).

 Principle 1: work with the early adopters of a new social norm